teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <hr class="tall">

 ## Bang!
 Role Playing Card Game Copyrightable (2014)

 <img src="/images/copyright/bang-v-lotk-copyright.jpg" class="translucent">

-A recent case involving non-video games further solidifies the idea that game mechanics are copyrightable.
+A recent case involving non-video games further solidifies the idea that game mechanics can be copyrightable.
 DaVinci made the original "Bang!" game (left), and  accused Ziko of copyright infringement for its "Legend of the Three Kingdoms" game (right).
 The parties agreed that the game mechanics were identical, but the game art was entirely different:

 > The parties agree that Bang! and LOTK have nearly identical rules for playing the game.
 The setting, artwork, and written instructions are substantially different.
 LOTK is 're-set in ancient China instead of the wild-west.'
 The 'ancient Chinese' themed roles in LOTK (the Monarch, Minister, Rebel, and Turncoat) fulfill the same roles as the Sheriff, Deputy, Outlaw, and Renegade in Bang!. [*Da Vinci v.
 Ziko Games* (SD Texas 2014)](http://scholar.google.com/scholar_case?case=5597788239119337082)(punctuation omitted).

-Drawing heavily on recent video game cases, the judge decided that the Bang! game mechanics had copyrightable material, but issued a split order.
-The judge let the plaintiff’s claim survive an early motion to dismiss the case, but decided that the similarities were not strong enough to warrant a “preliminary injunction.”
-That is, the judge refused to grant an early order prohibiting Ziko’s sale of the LoTK game in the US.
+Drawing on video game cases, the judge decided that the Bang! *game mechanics* were not copyrightable.
+"The similar uses of life points, distance between players, action cards, and rewards and punishments do not constitute actionable copying." [*Da Vinci v.
+Ziko Games*](http://scholar.google.com/scholar_case?case=5597788239119337082)

+However, the Bang! characters and capabilities are copyrightable:

+ > the corresponding characters in the two games have substantially similar capabilities.
+Each character card in both games has a name, picture, and a description of the character's capabilities and life points.
+The defendants allegedly copied these capabilities and life points, simply changing the names and artwork.
+The questions are whether these character elements are protected and whether translating the Bang! characters from a Wild West to an ancient China theme infringes that protection.

+ > Given the similarities between the attributes of the characters in Bang! and in LOTK, a reasonable factfinder could conclude that the characters of the two games are substantially similar despite the transposition and translation from the Wild-West theme of Bang! to the ancient China theme of LOTK.

+Character *roles*, unlike game rules, are copyrightable:

+ > The players in both games play virtually identical roles. ... such roles and their expression are not merely rules that prescribe what the players may do; the roles and their expression also describe how the players may do it.
+If the roles describe the content of the players' interactions in ways that are sufficiently original or creative to merit copyright protection, players' roles can be protectable.

+The judge contrasted the fictional Bang! game with the realistic golf simulation case (Incredible Tech. v.
+Virtual Tech).
+If two golf simulation games are similar, its probably because both games are copying from the sport of golf.
+If two fictional role playing games are similar, the second may have copied from the first:

+ > There is a limited number of ways for the game designer to show a golfer, a course, a swing, and the ultimate goal: putting the ball in the hole.
+Such limits do not apply to role-playing games like Bang!.
+There are nearly infinite ways of expressing the concepts of player elimination or a contest between authorities and their opponents.
+Instead of choosing a different manner of expressing these concepts, the defendants copied into LOTK protectable elements of DaVinci's original and creative expression in Bang!

+For context, this is a very early decision in the case.
+The judge isn't answering the question of whether there is copyright infringement.
+He is answering the question of whether the plaintiff's copyright claims are *so weak* they can be thrown out on a preliminary "motion to dismiss."
+The answer was that the copyright claims were plausible, and so they survived the preliminary motion to dismiss.

 The case is ongoing (as of October 2014), so we will keep watching.

 - - -